Science, Art, Litt, Science based Art & Science Communication

 --

-Cotton towels often become stiff when washed without fabric softener and naturally dried, but the mechanism behind it has remained a mystery.
-In previous studies, the research groups at Kao Corporation suggested the involvement of bound water—a special type of water that exhibits unique properties on the surface of materials—for the hardening.
-The group proposed a theoretical model in which the bound water that remains on the surface of cotton causes cross-linking between single fibers through a process called capillary adhesion.
+Cotton towels often become stiff when washed without and naturally dried, but the mechanism behind it has remained a mystery.
+In previous studies, the research groups at Kao Corporation suggested the involvement of bound —a special type of water that exhibits on the of materials—for the hardening.
+The group proposed a theoretical model in which the bound water that remains on the surface of causes cross-linking between single fibers through a process called capillary adhesion.

 In the current study published in the Journal of Physical Chemistry C, the research group reports direct observations of the bound water on cotton surfaces, providing strong evidence for Kao's model.